Research Advisory Board

 After a year as Alumni Relations Officer at the Edinburgh Academy, Eve joined Heriot-Watt University to manage their Regular Giving programme.
 In this role she has been given the opportunity to develop and introduce new concepts across a range of platforms.

 While it was as a student caller that Andreas learnt how important donations are, it’s as a legacy officer that he came to value donor relationships, stewardship and experience.
-He looks forward to working with the Higher Education Donor Experience Research Project as they push to learn not only how to can serve great causes, but also how we to serve our donors.

 Alex’s approach is to build and develop effective teams, with the right skills and support to deliver digital solutions to improve business and make data-driven decisions to drive fundraising and engagement.